There are plenty of new features in Ubuntu 22.04 LTS. As an ardent Ubuntu user, it is normal to get excited about this new version release.

 - Upgrade to Ubuntu 22.04 via command line (suitable for servers and terminal dwellers)

 I am using default Ubuntu with GNOME desktop, but the same steps should be applicable to other Ubuntu flavors such as Kubuntu, Xubuntu, etc.

 Method 1: Upgrade to Ubuntu 22.04 graphically (for desktop users)

 Go to Software & Updates:

-Under the Updates tab, make sure that ‘Notify me for a new Ubuntu version is set to ‘For any new version’.
+And under the Updates tab, make sure that Notify me of a new Ubuntu version is set to: